Literature

 This paper summarizes several key components of an academic detailing program through qualitative interviews with current and former academic detailers and providers with varying exposure to academic detailing.
 The common themes included the importance of tailoring one-on-one sessions to providers’ needs, the role leadership plays in encouraging providers’ participation in detailing programs, and tracking detailer and provider performance.
 Reviewing these conclusions can help academic detailing program staff and detailers better understand and identify critical components of an academic detailing intervention.

 Behar E, Rowe C, Santos GM, Santos N, Coffin PO.
 Academic Detailing Pilot for Naloxone Prescribing Among Primary Care Providers in San Francisco.
-Fam Med.
+Family Medicine.
 2017 Feb;49(2):122-126.

 In this academic detailing intervention, based in San Francisco, California, primary care providers were detailed on safe opioid prescribing and naloxone.
 The providers who received the intervention had an eleven-fold increase in naloxone prescribing compared to those who did not receive the intervention.
 This study shows that the traditional academic detailing model of one-on-one, in-person visits can be effective in increasing naloxone prescriptions in a primary care setting.